KituIco/HomeWorks/ReadMe.md

 2. the `spheric-method.json` file of your google service account into `./Server/services` folder.

 Note that the `KEYFILEPATH` in `./Server/services/drive-service.js` must be set to the `spheric-method.json` file included in number 2.

-## Installing Dependencies

-Run `npm install` on `./Server`, `./ClientProvider`, and `./ClientSeeker`.
-Make sure that node modules are added on each folder after running the command.

 ## Run using Docker
 In the `docker-compose.yml` file, make sure that the `REACT_NATIVE_PACKAGER_HOSTNAME` is set to the local IP Address of your machine.